Short story about a downturn in fortune.

 Tracy was inconsolable after she found out the truth.
-He had defrauded her out of almost $100,000.
+She’d been defrauded out of almost $100,000.
 She felt an absolute idiot.

 She was forced to sell her home, and could only afford to buy the rundown cottage in Sydney’s western suburbs.

 Tracey had cried in her daughter’s arms, “I miss his voice.
 I miss his laughter.
 He’s not real, but at the time he was.
 To me.”

 “Righto Lucy, let’s get back to it.”
 The black Labrador obediently trotted behind her.

 Draining the cold dregs of the coffee, Tracy walked with a sense of purpose toward the computer and her novel.
 She felt recharged.

-“Okay, Mr James Cameron, we’re on to you.
+“Okay, Mr James Cameron, I’m on to you.
 Come on Ace, let’s catch this bastard.”